Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 #### 2.1.10 E-mail address parent(s)/guardian(s)
 *Legal Ground a, invitation to parents day*
-The e-mail address of the parent(s)/guardian(s) is used to invite them to the yearly parents day that Inter-*Actief* organizes for the first year students.
+The e-mail address of the parent(s)/guardian(s) is used to invite them to the yearly parents' day that Inter-*Actief* organizes for the first year students and their parents.
 After filling in the details the parent(s)/guardian(s) are contacted to ask for their permission to process these details further.
-The details are removed if the parents day has occurred or if the parent(s)/guardian(s) object to the storage of their personal details.
+The details are removed if the parents' day has occurred or if the parent(s)/guardian(s) object to the storage of their personal details.

 #### 2.1.11 Address, postal code, city and country of residence of parent(s)/guardian(s)
 *Legal Ground a, invitation to parents day*
-The address details of the parent(s)/guardian(s) are used to invite them to the yearly parents day that Inter-*Actief* organizes for the first year students.
+The address details of the parent(s)/guardian(s) are used to invite them to the yearly parents' day that Inter-*Actief* organizes for the first year students and their parents.
 After filling in the details the parent(s)/guardian(s) are contacted to ask for their permission to process these details further.
-The details are removed if the parents day has occurred or if the parent(s)/guardian(s) object to the storage of their personal details.
+The details are removed if the parents' day has occurred or if the parent(s)/guardian(s) object to the storage of their personal details.

 #### 2.1.12 Shell
 *Legal Ground a, personalization of computer systems*